 I made the pattern for these through trial and error with a piece of paper.
 I wrapped the paper around the shoes I knew she would be wearing, then traced and fixed until I had something that would work.
 I added extra length to the back and attached velcro to close them around the shoes.
 I also added a piece of elastic that ran under the sole of her foot and stretched from one side to the other; this ensured that they stayed put over her shoes and didn’t twist or move when she walked.

 The headpiece was really easy and I loved it so much!
 I came up with the design on my own after looking at some different owl masks.
-I cut out the pieces and sewed it all together (I used double layers of the dark brown for added stability), then hot glued it in two spots to a headband.
+I just cut out the pieces from different colors of felt and sewed it all together (I used double layers of the dark brown for added stability).
+Then I hot glued the finished headpiece in two spots to a brown headband.
 I intentionally made it sit at an angle so that it stood up from her head instead of laying flat.
 It worked perfectly!